Discrete subgroups of small critical exponent: Introduction

 \subsection{Acknowledgments}

 We would like to thank Grigori Avramidi, Igor Belegradek, Lvzhou Chen, Joel Hass, Michael Kapovich, Gabriele Viaggi and Zhichao Wang for helpful discussions.
-We are also grateful to Max Planck Institute for Mathematics in Bonn for its hospitality and financial support.
+We appreciate the anonymous referees for the helpful comments and suggestions.
+We are also grateful to Max Planck Institute for Mathematics in Bonn for its hospitality and financial support, where this work was completed.